carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

   artifact_prefix                       ""      Write fuzzing artifacts (crash, timeout, or slow inputs) as $(artifact_prefix)file exact_artifact_path                   ""      Write the single artifact on failure (crash, timeout) as $(exact_artifact_path).
 This overrides -artifact_prefix and will not use checksum in the file name.
 Do not use the same path for several parallel processes. print_final_stats                     0       If 1, print statistics at exit. close_fd_mask                         0       If 1, close stdout at startup; if 2, close stderr; if 3, close both.
+Be careful, this will also close e.g. asan's stderr/stdout.

 For the full list of flags run the fuzzer binary with ``-help=1``.